elucherini/gh-actions-etl/README.md

 ## Introduction

-GitHub Actions provide an ideal and familiar setup to orchestrate ETLs for small project.
-This repo is a demo of a simple ETL (Extract-Tranform-Load) pipeline collecting data from the SFData project.
-It shows two data sinks:
+GitHub Actions provide a free/cheap and familiar setup to orchestrate ETLs for small project.
+This repo is a template for a simple ETL (Extract-Tranform-Load) pipeline collecting data from the [San Francisco Open Data](https://datasf.org/opendata/) project.
+The GitHub Actions included read and lightly parse data about San Francisco addresses, then they store it into two data sinks:

-- GitHub Artifacts: the processed data is stored as a CSV file in GitHub; ideal for test data or extremely small data.
+- GitHub Artifacts: the processed data is stored as a CSV file in GitHub; for the right amount of data, you don't need an external storage solution.
-- External DB: stored into a Postgres DB hosted by Supabase for its ease of use.
+- External DB: stored into a Postgres DB.
+In this demo, I chose Supabase for its ease of use.

 ## Motivation

+Most data pipelines process small data.

-Manual runs and cron are great options as you start your ETL pipeline, but if you are looking into more flexibility for automating your pipeline, all of a sudden the cost of setup becomes too high.
-For example, Airflow is notorious for its steep setup curve.
-Other options such as Prefect aim at bridging that gap -- but if you want to get something to work quickly, or are processing small data, your best bet could be GitHub Actions.
+Manual runs and cron are solid choices when you're just starting to develop your ETL pipeline.
+But if you are looking for more flexibility for automating the process, the setup complexity can quickly become overwhelming.
+Airflow, for instance, is notorious for its steep setup curve.
+Alternatives like Prefect aim at bridging that gap -- but if your priority is to get something up and running quickly and you are working with small data, GitHub Actions might be your best option.

-GitHub Actions offer a reasonably flexible option to set up an ETL pipeline quickly and easily, especially if you only need limited computing and memory resources.
-If you don't care about the limited capacity and retention, you might even be able to even use GitHub for storage.
+GitHub Actions offer a reasonably flexible and straightforward solution to set up an ETL pipeline, especially if your computing and memory requirements are low.
+If you don't care about the limited capacity and retention, you might even be able to  store in GitHub itself.

 ## Demo setup

 - Create a new repo and use this one as a template.
 - Navigate to Actions.
-You'll see two Workflows: ETL to CSV and ETL to Supabase.
+You'll see two workflows: ETL to CSV and ETL to Supabase.

 ### GitHub Artifacts as the data sink